 Welding Defects Spatter

-Spatters as welding defects are small globular weld metal droplets expelled during welding process and stuck to the base metal surface.
+Spatters as welding defects are small globular weld metal droplets expelled during the welding process and stuck to the base metal surface.

 Reasons For Spatter: